thomson008/CSGO-Bot/README.md

 ```$setid STEAM_ID``` - will store your Steam ID (specified as "STEAM_ID") in a database.
 It will be used to retrieve your statistics when running the `$stats` command

+### Usage
+To add the bot to your Discord channel, simply follow [this link](https://discord.com/api/oauth2/authorize?client_id=845198409676881930&permissions=2148002880&scope=bot).
+Once you are logged in to Discord, it will ask you to choose the server where you want to add the bot.
+Choose your server and just follow the instructions on the screen.